hewp84/Creative_Computing/README.md

   Chapter 6: Files and Exceptions
   * Lesson 9: File Inputs and Outputs
   * Lesson 10: File Loops, Records, and Exceptions

+  Chapter 7: List and Tuples
+  * Lesson 11: Introduction to Lists
+  * Lesson 12: Operations with Lists